Real Estate, A Love Story

 Wisdom, Honor, and Beauty in The Toughest Business in The World

-An intimate blend of memoir and business strategy, Real Estate, A Love Story is a guide for those shaping their own paths, anyone who believes in human, value-driven enterprise, and those looking for a guide toward a brighter future in a post-pandemic world.
+An intimate blend of memoir and business strategy, Real Estate, A Love Story is a guide for those shaping their own paths and anyone who believes in human, value-driven enterprise.

 "Joshua Benaim’s new book will help you replace fear with hope and see the beauty in the people and the world around you.
 For anyone who wants to learn the business of real estate and build a meaningful career on a foundation of humanity and inspiration, it’s a journey of joy."

 "Whether it’s insight on the inner workings of cities, ethical negotiating practices, or partnerships with communities, tenants, and governments, Mr. Benaim’s vivid personal stories and profiles of thought leaders from every walk of life make this a must-read for serious investors in US real estate."